LucasAlvaresA/pizzapp-web/README.md

 ## Getting Started

+-This repository is part of the Pizzapp project ( [App](https://github.com/LucasAlvaresA/pizzapp), [Back-end](https://github.com/LucasAlvaresA/pizzapp-backend) )

-To get a local copy up and running follow these simple example steps.
+- To get a local copy up and running follow these simple example steps.

 ### Prerequisites